 And Dad could afford to outsource his repairs, because his postwar career coincided with the American economic era made golden by the fact that all other advanced nations had been bombed flat in the war.
 So the fifties and sixties were flush years at Frigidaire and General Motors and Firestone, the firms that funded most of Dad’s advertising career.
 “What’s good for General Motors is good for America,” the slogan went.
 It sure was good for my dad, who had a new car every year.
 And it was good for GM factory workers, some of whom had summer cabins in northern Michigan.

 Dad was able to control his exposure to different cultures, too.
 He didn’t deal with a lot of black people in his life, because he lived most of his life in an age when most white people didn’t have to.
-In the Pullman sleeping cars he rode to military school, all the porters were black, each called “George” by all the passengers including my teenage dad, who come to shudder about that later in life.
+In the Pullman sleeping cars he rode to military school, all the porters were black, each called “George” by all the passengers including my teenage dad, who came to shudder about that later in life.
 When I was a kid, Dad would with suspicious frequency refer to Everett and Coleman, the two black mechanics down at the local Marathon station, as “good friends of mine.”
 Dad quietly believed that white people had a natural physical revulsion to brown skin — did he believe the revulsion went both ways? — and was not optimistic about racial reconciliation anytime soon.
 Yet, after voting for every Republican president from Dewey through George W. Bush — the word “Roosevelt” had been a forbidden curse word in his father’s house — Dad voted for Barack Obama two months before he died.
-Afterwards, he cried in wonder at how much had changed in his lifetime.
+Afterwards, he cried in wonder.

 The working-class person he knew best was my mother, and she had a degree in English from the University of Michigan.
 But she’d grown up in a middle-class family in Detroit, she’d worked in a summer camp with poor black kids, and she’d dated a black man briefly (who was once arrested for being with her).
 She worked as a copywriter at an advertising agency where Dad was the creative director, in Detroit, which was still, in the early 1960s, the epicenter and the symbol of American progress.
 But not for long.
 My mother wrote a pro-bono ad in 1964 for an unspecified client.
 “If you feel sure civil rights is moving fast enough,” began the headline over a grainy black-and-white photograph of a racially ambiguous child in a crib, “try to imagine your children waking up Negro tomorrow morning.”